maxbugaenko/dynamax/README.md

 ## Create config.yml file
-DynamoDB credentials are read from YAML file that should be in your app root directory.
-Here is a sample:
+DynamoDB credentials are read from YAML file.
+You can place it wherever you want.
+Please do not save it in your public directory.
+Here is a sample of config.yml

 ```
 aws: